Charles Jonas (Wisconsin politician)

-Charles Jonas (born Karel Jonáš, October 24, 1840January 15, 1896) was a Czech American immigrant, journalist, linguist, and political activist.
+Charles Jonas (born Karel Jonáš; October 24, 1840 – January 15, 1896) was a Czech American journalist, linguist, and political activist.
 He was the 16th lieutenant governor of Wisconsin and served in the Wisconsin Legislature, representing Racine County.
 Later in life, he was an American consul general to Austria-Hungary, and the Russian and German empires.

-His former home in Racine, Wisconsin, the Karel Jonas House is now listed in the National Register of Historic Places.
+Although in 1919 the United States Department of State informed the author Thomas Čapek that Jonas died of heart failure, recent scholarship has determined that Jonas shot himself.
+His former home in Racine, Wisconsin, the Karel Jonas House, is now listed in the National Register of Historic Places.
 It is located at 1337 North Erie Street.

 Background

 Karel Jonáš was born on 24 October 1840 in Malešov house 32 to Ignác Jonáš and Terezie Rubínová.
 He studied at what was then the Bohemian School of Science and Polytechnic Institute in Prague, as well as attending lectures at Charles University in Prague.
 A strong Czech nationalist and friend of Vojtěch Náprstek, he fled Bohemia in 1860 after clashes with the authorities, moving via Bremen to London, where he continued to work as a journalist.
 In March 1863 he emigrated to Racine, Wisconsin, just south of Milwaukee (where Náprstek had been the first Czech to publish a periodical in the United States); there he edited and published the Czech language newspaper Slavie.